MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/includes/environment-reprovision.md

 As part of database refresh, scale unit channel database records (in the Channel Database form) cannot be moved across environments since they represent environment specific configuration.

 For **Retail Cloud Scale Units**, you can regenerate the channel database record by issuing a re-deployment of your scale units in LCS.
-For more information, see [Database refresh](../database/database-refresh.md) and [Initialize Retail Cloud Scale Unit](../deployment/Initialize-Retail-Channels.md).
+For more information, see [Refresh database](../database/database-refresh.md) and [Initialize Retail Cloud Scale Unit](../deployment/Initialize-Retail-Channels.md).

 ### Database refresh and Retail Self-Service installers